James Brooks (Texas Ranger)

-James Brooks (November 20, 1855 – January 15, 1944) was a Texas Ranger of the Old West, and was a member of the Texas Rangers Hall of Fame, and who developed a reputation as a gunman.
+James Brooks (November 20, 1855 – January 15, 1944) was a Texas Ranger, and was a member of the Texas Rangers Hall of Fame, and who developed a reputation as a gunman.

 Early life

 James Abijah Brooks was born in Bourbon County, Kentucky, to a wealthy doctor and planter.
 His father was killed during the American Civil War, and his family's home was destroyed.
 Brooks then helped his widowed mother raise his seven siblings.
 Once he felt his family could make it without him, at the age of 21 he departed for the west.
 He settled in McKinney, Texas, and later bought a farm in Collin County, with his intent being to start a ranch and raise cattle.
 For a brief time in 1879 he worked as a cowboy along the Chisholm Trail, but found the Kansas winters too harsh, and returned to Texas.
 He settled, for a time, in San Antonio, Texas, and worked for a period in Shafter, Texas.